FAQ: Cold & Flu Symptoms in Adults, and More

 • Can the flu lead to serious health complications or death?

-Each year in Canada, 12,200 cases of the flu result in hospitalizations.
+Each year in Canada, over 20,000 cases of the flu result in hospitalizations.
 Some of the complications caused by flu include bacterial pneumonia and dehydration.

 About NeoCitran Products